Munch2022/Bank-Query-Chatbot/README.md

 Chatbot accepts the customer's/user's bank related queries in raw text.
 User input is processed with Natural Language Understanding (NLU),  pre-processing of text is handled and bot manages to reply the user with an appropriate answers/responses.

 ## About the Dataset :
-The csv file consists a raw data from HDFC baking queries.
+The csv file consists a raw data from M&N baking queries.
 These queries are recorded from realtime BPO call tracks made from bank customers
 The dataset consists queries and responses along with 7 different categories depending on the type of queries.

 The dataset consists --

 Columns- 3

-Rows-	1764
+Rows-	1773

 Categories-	7